Manual for SE+BSF4DM -- A micrOMEGAs package for Sommerfeld Effect and Bound State Formation in colored Dark Sectors

 \\

-\textbf{Comparison of bound-state solution methods}:
+\subsubsection{Comparison of bound-state solution methods}

-Figure~\ref{fig:Cross_Sections} demonstrates the different methods for obtaining the effective cross section for the \texttt{F3SuR} model with degenerate masses between DM and the Dirac mediator ($\delta = 0$, with $\delta \equiv \Delta m/m_X = (m_Y - m_X)/m_X$ the relative mass splitting in the dark sector).
+Figure~\ref{fig:Cross_Sections} shows the different methods for obtaining the effective cross section for the \texttt{F3SuR} model with degenerate masses between DM and the Dirac mediator ($\delta = 0$, with $\delta \equiv \Delta m/m_X = (m_Y - m_X)/m_X$ the relative mass splitting in the dark sector).
 This degeneracy in mass is not a physically relevant benchmark point, but it is chosen because for $\delta=0$ the effective mediator cross section does not suffer from a suppression of the coannihilation weight in Eq.~\eqref{eq:effective_sigmav_coannih} (see also Figure~\ref{fig:Cross_Sections_detail}).
-The gray baseline shows the purely perturbative cross section, while the red curve includes SE.
-The \textbf{ Full matrix} solution, including $n=15$ bound state levels (solid black), represents the most complete treatment.
+The gray baseline shows the purely perturbative cross section, while the orange curve includes SE.
+The \textbf{Full matrix} solution, including $n=15$ bound state levels (solid red) and represents the most complete treatment.
 For physical consistency, we restrict $n \leq 20$, ensuring the binding energy is always above the QCD scale for TeV-scale mediators\footnote{A related effect to confinement is the fact that for mass splittings as low as $\Delta m \lesssim \Lambda_\text{QCD}$, coannihilations of hadronic QCD bound states increase the effective annihilation cross section by a lot \cite{Gross:2018zha}.
 This is why the mass splitting should be chosen $\Delta m \gtrsim 1$\,GeV for consistency.}.
 The dotted black \textbf{Ionization equilibrium} curve results in the largest effective annihilation cross section among the possible configurations/approximations.
 However, this limit is unphysical for large $x$ as the decay will dominate, which can be seen by comparing the black dotted line (ionization equilibrium) with the correct solution (red solid line) in Fig.\,\ref{fig:Cross_Sections}.